S.H.A.R.E. - SUPPORT HBCUs AND REAL EXPERIENCES!

 Black History is now!
 Historically Black Colleges/Universities (HBCUs) have played a major role in shaping black communities, culture, and life success since 1837, when Cheyney University of Pennsylvania, the first historically black college, was founded.
-Historically Black colleges were established to educate children of former enslaved people and train them to teach other Black Americans, because they were denied that right in the south and some parts of the north.
+Historically Black colleges were established to educate children of formerly enslaved people and train them to teach other Black Americans because they were denied that right in the south and some parts of the north.

 Today, there are 107 active HBCUs across the U.S. enrolling 10% of all African-American students and producing 20% of all African-American graduates.
-Each of these colleges continue to play a vital role in America academically, socially, and economically.
+Each of these colleges continues to play a vital role in America academically, socially, and economically.
 Although HBCUs were established for Black Americans, today, 25% of non-black students attend historically Black colleges across the country.

 As WE celebrate Black History, we want to shout out all of our Historically Black Colleges/Universities for their rich culture, community, and overall dedication to HBCU Pride!
 Check out some of these interesting facts about HBCUs including notable alumni, statistics, and ways that you can help fuel black education!

 HISTORICALLY BLACK COLLEGES/UNIVERSITIES NOTABLE ALUMNI